Berea-College-CSC-226/p01-final-project-p01_diopa_chikomod_munsakad/README.md

 - How well did you work with your partner?
 What made it go well?
 What made it challenging?

 ```
+    Partner 1: Dumisani Chikomo
-    Partner 1: We selected the drawing application project because we wanted to intergrate graphical user interfaces (GUIs)
+    We selected the drawing application project because we wanted to intergrate graphical user interfaces (GUIs)
     and programming.It allowed us to combine Python with Tkinter and Turtle, which was a great opportunity to apply
     event-driven programming.Additionally, We wanted to build something interactive that could immediately showcase
     the effects of the code, such as drawing on the screen and changing pen properties.